-The appointment as a professor may, by special agreement, be combined with a position with clinical part-time employment in SLL, Stockholm County Council.
+The appointment as a professor may, by special agreement, be combined with a position with clinical part-time employment at SLL, Stockholm County Council.

 Bases of assessment

 The Professorship has a focus on education and research.
-The assessment will weight qualifications as follows: educational expertise (3), research expertise (3), leadership development and collaboration expertise (2), clinical expertise (1).
+The assessment will weight qualifications as follows: research expertise (3), educational expertise (3), and leadership, development and collaboration expertise (2) clinical experience (1).

 After an overall assessment of the expertise and merits of the candidates, KI will judge which of the candidates that have the best potential to contribute to a positive development of the activities at KI.